James Clark McReynolds

 James Clark McReynolds (February 3, 1862 – August 24, 1946) was an American lawyer and judge from Tennessee who served as United States Attorney General under President Woodrow Wilson and as an associate justice of the Supreme Court of the United States.
 He served on the Court from 1914 to his retirement in 1941.
-McReynolds is best known today for his sustained opposition to the domestic programs of President Franklin D. Roosevelt and his personality, which was widely viewed negatively and included documented elements of overt antisemitism and racism.
+McReynolds is best known today for his sustained opposition to the domestic programs of President Franklin D. Roosevelt and for his abrasive and dislikeable personality, which his contemporaries mostly viewed negatively and included documented elements of overt antisemitism and racism.

 Born in Elkton, Kentucky, McReynolds practiced law in Tennessee after graduating from the University of Virginia School of Law.
 He served as the U.S. Assistant Attorney General during President Theodore Roosevelt's administration and became well known for his skill in antitrust cases.
 After Wilson took office in 1913, he appointed McReynolds as his administration's first attorney general.
 Wilson nominated McReynolds to the Supreme Court in 1914 to fill the vacancy caused by Associate Justice Horace Harmon Lurton's death.

 In his 26 years on the bench, McReynolds wrote 506 majority opinions for the Court and 157 dissents, 93 of which were against the New Deal.
 He was part of the "Four Horsemen" bloc of conservative justices who frequently voted to strike down New Deal programs.
 He assumed senior status in 1941 and was succeeded by James F. Byrnes.
 During his Supreme Court tenure, McReynolds wrote the majority opinion in cases such as Meyer v.
 Nebraska, United States v.
 Miller, Adams v.
 Tanner, and Pierce v.
 Society of Sisters.
 Due to his temperament, bigotry, and his opposition to the domestic programs of the FDR administration, McReynolds is sometimes included on lists of the worst Supreme Court justices by progressive-leaning thinkers.